devops329/devops/instruction/observability/observability.md

 In the early days of logging, each server had a cache of logs.
 If there was a problem, you had to SSH into the server and manually examine the log files until you found where the problem occurred.
 If the failure was triggered across multiple requests that were logged on different servers, then you were in a world of hurt to try and figure out what happened.

-Instead you want to transfer observability data as quickly as possible to a central location where it can be aggregated and accessed from anywhere you might need.
+Instead, you want to transfer observability data as quickly as possible to a central location where it can be aggregated and accessed from anywhere you might need.

 ### Visualization

 An insightful visualization dashboard allows you to find and diagnose problems faster.
-When one metric spikes it is often helpful to be able to correlate it with other metrics that rule out false positives and help you focus in on real problems.
+When one metric spikes, it is often helpful to be able to correlate it with other metrics that rule out false positives and help you focus in on real problems.

 ![alt text](visualizationDashboard.png)